 *courses must also include labs

-All, but January 2014 is the last PCAT that we accept.
+All, but January 2017 is the last PCAT that is preferred.

 Only required for non-US citizens; select code 8246

 Closed File interview.
-It consists of two, 30 minute interviews with a faculty member.
+It consists of two, 30 minute interviews with a faculty or staff member.
 It is Pass/Fail.